77% of online shopping carts are abandoned. That’s more than three-quarters. It’s 6 slices of an 8-slice pizza.

 An abandoned cart series of more than one reminder email gives you more chances to reach people.
 It lets you try a few different ways to persuade them, and provides opportunities to make additional offers.

-Black Friday is a big opportunity – don’t miss the chance to make the most of it for your business.
-The ActiveCampaign Black Friday Toolkit has what you need to successfully prepare for the big event.
+Black Friday, Cyber Monday, and Small Business Saturday are huge opportunities – don’t miss the chance to make the most of these holidays for your business.
+The ActiveCampaign Holiday Marketing Toolkit has what you need to make this year’s holiday season your most successful (and least stressful) ever.
 Access here!

 A 3-email abandoned cart series to recover customers